SAIC-ARTTECH-3039-5039/Assignment_05/README.md

 We will be compiling and using dlib's image annotation tool called `imglab`.
 It's a little awkward, but works well.
 Be aware the following steps are totally separate and happen outside of openFrameworks.

+-   First, you may need to install [xquartz](https://www.xquartz.org/) on macOS.
+Linux folks don't need this.

 From the terminal ...

 -   Make a directory somewhere and clone dlib into it